loambuild/loam/README.md

 This project is a mono repo containing code primarily for the Loam SDK but also for the Loam CLI, both of which share build code.

-This shared build coded was created because Smart contracts built with Loam often cannot be built correctly with a standard cargo build.
+This shared build code was created because Smart contracts built with Loam often cannot be built correctly with a standard `cargo build`.
 They may have complex subcontract interdependencies that need to be resolved in the correct order.
 So, `loam-build` guarantees that subcontracts get compiled in the correct order.

 This readme primarily serves to direct you to more specific readme's about the SDK and CLI and examples.